warisa-r/ReaxCeriaEfield/README.md

 - [ ] Slides summarizing the list of available interatomic potentials/forcefields/models from the review paper
     - [ ] which of these have charges as explicit variables
-    - [ ] which of these models are fully or partially available in LAMMPS
+    - [ ] which of these models are fully or partially available in LAMMPS: https://www.lammps.org/#gsc.tab=0

 - Discussion (To be confirmed, presumably on 17.04.2024)